Skip to main contentSkip to navigation

 Which Should You Choose to Start?

 If you have no audience yet and need orders this week, a marketplace's traffic is the fastest start — but plan from day one to convert those buyers into owned customers.
-If you already have any audience — social followers, a customer list, a local presence — start with a WhatsApp store, because you'll keep far more of every rupee.
+If you already have any audience — social followers, a customer list, a local presence — starting with a WhatsApp store keeps more of each sale, since there's no platform commission deducted (standard Meta/WhatsApp conversation charges still apply).

-For most sellers, the right first move is to open a free WhatsApp store (so you have an owned channel from the start) and add a marketplace listing when you want extra discovery.
+For most sellers, the right first move is to open a WhatsApp store (so you have an owned channel from the start) and add a marketplace listing when you want extra discovery.
+WatEase's Growth plan starts at ₹1,999/month (standard Meta/WhatsApp conversation charges still apply on top).
 Create your WatEase store in under five minutes, and read the official Meta WhatsApp Business Platform documentation for how the underlying platform works.

 #whatsapp-store#marketplace#amazon#flipkart#comparison#india